 Not sure how the Commission conducted its procurement process leading to the award of the contract, and other suspected malpractices, the MAWA Foundation on Wednesday, January 12, 2022, using the Freedom of Information Act, wrote to the Commission, asking for the contract award letter, procurement process and payments made in respect to the contract.

-A request the commission is yet to answer.
+A request the commission has refused response.